vdt/flask_rest_presentation/README.md

 app = Flask(__name__,
             template_folder="templates")

 # create a URL route in our application for "/"
 @app.route('/')
 def hello_world():
+    """
+    This function just responds to the browser ULR localhost:5000/

+    :return:        the rendered template "index.html"
+    """
     return render_template("index.html")

 # if we're running in stand alone mode, run the application
 if __name__ == '__main__':